-Andrew Borene serves as Associate Director for Homeland Security at George Mason University Law School’s National Security Institute.
-He is also a Senior Manager within Deloitte’s Risk & Financial Advisory practice.
-Previously he was a contractor Senior Advisor to the Director of the Intelligence Advanced Research Projects Activity (IARPA) within the Office of the Director of National Intelligence (ODNI).
-His private sector experience includes leadership of teams and initiatives at Booz Allen Hamilton, IBM, LexisNexis, several high-tech start-ups, and Wells Fargo & Co.
+Andrew Borene serves as a Program Director for Homeland Security at George Mason University Law School’s National Security Institute.
+Previously he was a senior advisor to the Director of the Intelligence Advanced Research Projects Activity (IARPA) within the Office of the Director of National Intelligence (ODNI) where he led partnership initiatives bridging industry, government, academia, domestic and international sectors.
+Prior to that experience, he was a senior executive with IBM.
+His other private sector experience included leadership of teams or initiatives at Deloitte, Booz Allen Hamilton, IBM, LexisNexis, several high-tech start-ups, and Wells Fargo & Co.

 In government, Mr. Borene was an Associate Deputy General Counsel at the Pentagon.
 As a law student, he was a judicial extern to U.S. District Court Judge John R. Tunheim.
 He served as a U.S. Marine intelligence officer in combat operations in Iraq and later received a U.S. State Department Fellowship to study peace-building in Northern Ireland.